Search

 Kelli Doherty

-Doherty begins her third season as an assistant coach at Catholic in 2022, after serving as the graduate assistant coach for the past two seasons.
+Doherty begins her fourth season as an assistant coach at Catholic in 2023, after serving as the graduate assistant coach during her first two campaigns.

 Doherty came to Catholic after serving as the head coach at the Downtown United Soccer Club in New York City.
 She handled practice and game day preparation as well as team management for young aspiring soccer players.